mosip/k8s-infra/utils/ssl_renewel_util/README.md

 # SSL Certificate Renewal Script for Aws
 Note: If you are not using Route 53 from Aws as your Dns provider then this script won't work.
-You'll have to manually renewel the certificates, In case if you are using any other Dns provider then check if certbot supports any dns plugin for your Dns provider and then just update the certbot command within the script then the `renew_ssl_certs` script should work fine.
+You'll have to manually renew the certificates, In case if you are using any other Dns provider then check if certbot supports any dns plugin for your Dns provider and then just update the certbot command within the script then the `renew_ssl_certs` script should work fine.

 This script is used for the renew of SSL certificates using Let's Encrypt's `certbot`.
 It moves old certificates to a backup directory with an expiry date and renew the ssl certificates and Update cert directory name.